ChaosHour/code-this/README.md

 ansible-playbook playbooks/db_reseed-innobackupex.yml --list-hosts

 This will also let you know, if any spacing or syntax options ansible does not like.
+It's main function is to list the affected hosts.

 - When comfortable with the playbook run it: